stayawayinesctec/dp3t-docker/README.md

 # dp3t-docker

 This is a self-contained distribution of Decentralized Privacy-Preserving Proximity Tracing (DP^3T) server components, including the CovidCode health authority code generation service and a generic UI, packaged with Docker and orchestrated with docker-compose or Swarm.
 It allows you to quickly setup a server environment to test the DP^3T mobile applications.
+It is compatible with both the "low-cost" and GAEN versions of the protocols.

 **DISCLAIMER:** This is for testing purposes only.
 Don't use this in a public network.